-While the devastation caused by hurricanes Irma and Maria continues to emerge, our emergency response teams are on the ground providing essential assistance in the worst hit regions.
-Director of Save the Children’s Emergency Health Unit, Unni Krishnan, shares his insights from similar past catastrophes.
+While the devastation caused by hurricanes Irma and Maria continues to emerge, our emergency response teams are on the ground providing essential assistance in the worst-hit regions.
+Director of Save the Children’s Emergency Health Unit, Unni Krishnan, shares his insights from similar catastrophes.

 As a humanitarian worker and doctor, my work involves responding to the catastrophic impacts these monsters have on children and vulnerable communities.

 I lead the Emergency Health Unit

 (EHU) in the Asia-Pacific region – our EHU takes world class teams of nurses and doctors to the heart of a disaster in its critical first stages.

 Big storms like Irma have taken me to Haiti, Dominican Republic and several countries in Asia.
 I have also witnessed the impact of deadly storms in Cuba and New Orleans, following Hurricane Katrina.

 Today, while monitoring the impacts of Irma and Maria, a few simple lessons from the past come to my mind.